Arden27/flaw-to-crypto/README.md

 # Flaw to Crypto

 Flaw to Crypto is a simple web application built with Django and jQuery, that allows users to speculate on the potential earnings from daily investments in Bitcoin over a specified time period.
 By inputting a daily investment amount and using sliders to set a time range and Bitcoin price, users can see how much they could have earned.
+Check out live demo [here](http://artman.pythonanywhere.com/flaws).

 ## Features